Using Audio CDRs

 About 80 Minute CD-R

 The 80min/700Mb CDR is now commonly available though is not part of the 'Orange Book' industry standard.
-Accordingly, we need to be aware that problems may arise dependant on what hardware we are using and the quality of the disc itself.
+Accordingly, we need to be aware that problems may (no longer an issue - SRTL )arise dependant on what hardware we are using and the quality of the disc itself.
 Abbey Road reported early problems with cheap CDR-80's producing very high error rates and the only discs that came up to standard on their 'Stagetech' analyser were TDK and Philips Professional (PDO).
 The production tolerances for 80min/700Mb CDR media are extremely low and only the latest and most sophisticated production facilities are suitable.
 To get an idea of these tolerances we can look at some specifications:

 The laser of a CD player follows a track on the disc surface, the distance between each track being less than 2/1,000ths. of a millimetre.
 Reducing the gap by 1/10,000th. of a millimetre allows an additional 50Mb or 6 minutes of audio to be added.
 If we need the extra capacity of an 80min/700Mb CDR we must only use only the highest quality product.
 Even so, some older recorders and software cannot recognise the new standard and will only record to 74min/650Mb or reject the disc entirely.
 Drives showing problems include the Sony CRX100, HP8100 and Philips CDD3610 - all fine recorders in their own right but not compliant with the changing standards in media.
 Consumer-type CD recorders are not affected at all by the use of 80min/700Mb CDR media (i.e. TDK CD-R80 "XG Audio").